XeroAPI/xero-ruby/accounting/docs/AccountingApi.md

 end

 api_instance = XeroRuby::AccountingApi.new
-xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
+xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
-  date: 'date_example', # String | The date of the Balance Sheet report
+  date: '2019-11-01', # String | The date of the Balance Sheet report
-  periods: 56, # Integer | The number of periods for the Balance Sheet report
+  periods: 3, # Integer | The number of periods for the Balance Sheet report
-  timeframe: 'timeframe_example', # String | The period size to compare to (MONTH, QUARTER, YEAR)
+  timeframe: 'MONTH', # String | The period size to compare to (MONTH, QUARTER, YEAR)
-  tracking_option_id1: 'tracking_option_id1_example', # String | The tracking option 1 for the Balance Sheet report
+  tracking_option_id1: '00000000-0000-0000-000-000000000000', # String | The tracking option 1 for the Balance Sheet report
-  tracking_option_id2: 'tracking_option_id2_example', # String | The tracking option 2 for the Balance Sheet report
+  tracking_option_id2: '00000000-0000-0000-000-000000000000', # String | The tracking option 2 for the Balance Sheet report
   standard_layout: true, # Boolean | The standard layout boolean for the Balance Sheet report
-  payments_only: true # Boolean | return a cash basis for the Balance Sheet report }
+  payments_only: false # Boolean | return a cash basis for the Balance Sheet report }

 begin